 While the diversification in a multi-asset strategy reduces risk, it’s important to remember that all investments carry some risk.
-Our multi-asset ETFs are subject to the four risks below:
+Multi-Asset ETFs by VanEck are subject to the four risks below:

 Increases in interest rates have a significant impact on the value of fixed-income securities issued by governments and companies.
 Potential or actual downgrades in credit ratings can also impact prices.
-This is another factor to take into account before making an investment in a Multi-Asset ETF.
+This is another risk factor of Multi-Asset ETF.